thberry/w_calculator/README.md

 # w_calculator
 Calculator for angular correlation coefficients, for use in gamma ray spectroscopy.
-Written because there isn't an obvious resource online for quick calculation of Clebsch-Gordan, Racah, F- and A-coefficients relevant to gamma-gamma angular correlation measurements.
+Written because there isn't an obvious resource online for quick calculation of Clebsch-Gordan, Racah, F- and A-coefficients (A2, A4 normalised to A0=1) relevant to gamma-gamma angular correlation measurements.
 Doesn't require anything other than the w_calculator.C file.
 Feel free to copy and edit your own version.

 Copy-and-pasted from inside the .C file, explaining roughly what it contains: